gnat/sublime-outline-notes-publisher/README.md

 // I will not be in the HTML file.

-🏗️ Comments to insert structural metadata.
+🏗️ Comments for structural metadata.

 //title I will be added to <html> ▶️ <head> ▶️ <title>
 ````